kdonn95/data21-final-project/README.md

 </ol>

 Extracted Data is Transform into usable formarts and loaded into an SQL Server Database to allow ease of<br>
-ease of querying candidate information and academy information.
+of querying candidate information and academy information.

 Through this project users will be able able to query the newly created database to get a single customer view on the data.<br>
 Users will also be able to connect their query to a data analytic/visualisation tool of choice to perform and analysis and/or create<br> dashboards